An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Master equation with

 where $H^{\rm eff}_\alpha$ is an effective Hamiltonian,

 Then, according to Eq.(\ref{rhoab-phiba}),

 The quantity on the rhs of Eq.(\ref{rho-LE}) takes the form of LE, under a perturbation given by

-Main decaying behaviors of the LE have been studied in the field of quantum chaos, mainly by the semiclassical theory, a linear response theory, and the RMT \cite{jal2001,CT02,jac2001,cuc2002,prosen2002,STB03,GPSZ06,WCL04,WL05}.
+Decaying behaviors of the LE in quantum chaotic systems have been studied in the field of quantum chaos by several methods, mainly by the semiclassical theory, a linear response theory, and the RMT \cite{jal2001,CT02,jac2001,cuc2002,prosen2002,STB03,GPSZ06,WCL04,WL05}.
 In particular, in the so-called Fermi-golden-rule regime of perturbation strength, different approaches give consistent results.
-For the purpose of comparison with the prediction in Eq.(\ref{rhot-pureD}), it is convenient to consider the approach of RMT, which gives the following result \cite{jac2001,cuc2002,GPSZ06},
+For the purpose of comparing with the prediction in Eq.(\ref{rhot-pureD}), it is convenient to consider the approach of RMT, which gives the following result \cite{jac2001,cuc2002,GPSZ06},

 where